jalalmourad/Scrabble_Project_Group2/README.md

 ScrabbleController: This class is responsible for the communication between the Model and the Controller, and processes user input(s) accordingly.

 ScrabbleView: This class is used by the Model to update the views seen throughout the game's length.

+DoubleLetterSquare: This class is used for implementing premium squares that double the score of the letter placed

+DoubleWordSquare: This class is used for implementing doubling the score of the word placed using the premium double word squares found on the board.

+TripleLetterSquare: This class is used for implementing premium squares that triple the score of the letter placed

+TripleWordSquare: This class is used for implementing tripling the score of the word placed using the premium triple word squares found on the board.

 > Iteration 1: